-A proud Marylander, Tiffany is a sophomore double majoring in history and sociopolitical data science, a special major that focuses on using data to analyze various political and societal trends while studying how those trends can help or harm marginalized groups.
+A proud Marylander, Tiffany is a junior majoring in history with a minor in English.
 A proud member of the East Coast Asian American Student Union (ECAASU) National Board, she hopes to engage API/As on critical conversations about what it means to be Asian or Pacific Islander in America and how Asians interact with other communities of color, especially around activism.
 On campus, she is also serves as an RA and president of Organizing to Redefine Asian Activism (ORAA).
 She is passionate about im/migration issues, disability, and voting rights.
 Ask her about organizing the first annual Tri-College Asian Student Conference or running in the 2018 Boston Marathon!

 Olivia Robbins '21 | She/her/they/them pronouns